 From the observation tower at the top of the Sierra Buttes, you can see over a hundred miles on a clear day, all the way to Mt.
 Lassen!
 The trail is excellent so that just about everyone can participate.

 For the ultimate in mountain biking, the renowned Downieville Downhill route is also nearby.
 If you can show us that you’re ready, we’ll take you to the 7,200’ (2,195 meters) level of the Sierra Buttes where you’ll start your 14-mile (22 kilometers) trip, descending an incredible 4,000’ (1,200 meters) through back country and along rivers that haven’t changed much since gold miners were prospecting 150 years ago!

 If you want to learn more about the area, here are some interesting links:

 You’ll see that Shaffer’s High Sierra Camp is in a truly unique location.
 Make us your camp of choice and you’ll have fun!

 Operated under a Special-Use Permit on land under the jurisdiction of the U.S. Department of Agriculture, Forest Service.
-We provide services, accommodations, and privileges regardless of race, color, creed, gender, religion, marital status, registered domestic partner status, veteran status, age, national origin or ancestry, physical or mental disability, medical condition including genetic characteristics, sexual identity, sexual orientation, or regardless of any perception that anyone has any of those characteristics, or is associated with a person who has or is perceived as having any of those characteristics, or regardless of any other consideration made unlawful by federal, state, or local laws.
+We provide services, accommodations, and privileges regardless of race, color, religion (including religious dress and religious grooming), sex (including pregnancy, perceived pregnancy, childbirth, breastfeeding, or related medical conditions), gender identity, national origin, ancestry, citizenship, age, physical or mental disability, legally protected medical condition or information, genetic information, family care status, military caregiver status, military status, veteran status, marital status, domestic partner status, sexual orientation, or any other basis protected by local, state, or federal laws.
 Persons are employed on an equal basis to operate, maintain, or construct facilities for public use.